AlibabaCloudDocs/elasticsearch/intl.en-US/Elasticsearch Instances Management/Plug-ins/Built-in plug-ins/Use the aliyun-sql plug-in/Use method.md

     }
     ```

     Plug-in removal restarts your cluster.
 If you do not disable the plug-in before you remove it, your cluster remains stuck in the restart.
-In this case, you must run the following command to clear archiving configurations and resume the restart:
+In this case, you must run the following command to clear the archiving configurations and resume the restart:

     ```
     PUT _cluster/settings